What's Hot: New Listings, Lower Prices And Those Rates: The Charts That Define The Spring Market in DC

 A developer is looking to bring a new residential building to Congress Heights — one that comes with a notably strong affordability component.

 Cox Development Group has filed an application with the DC’s Board of Zoning Adjustment seeking approval to construct an 18-unit, three-story building at a trio of vacant lots at 1444-1454 Alabama Avenue SE (map).
+The architect designing the development is McClennan Architects.

-The development will have 9 parking spaces, a bicycle storage room, as well as somewhat rare amenity: a playground.
+The development will have 9 parking spaces, a bicycle storage room, as well as a somewhat rare amenity: a playground.

 See other articles related to: congress heights, congress heights development